 - Once you're sure you have the right photo, click on the image to find licensing options

 - Sign up with Adobe Stock and choose the subscription plan you want – this will be charged to your billing details in Creative Cloud

 - Done!
-The comp file will be automatically updated with the high res, non-watermarked image into your design
+The comp file will be automatically updated with the high res, the non-watermarked image in your design

-- All your remaining downloads will be ready to use whenever you want
+- All your remaining stock image downloads will be ready to use whenever you want

 -If you're not a Creative Cloud customer: